Boa-Snake-Robot/Boa-Manual/spine_protocol.md

 ### FATAL ERROR

-An error has occured in one of the links which prevents it from working as intended.
+An error has occurred in one of the links which prevents it from working as intended.
 In the case that the error incurs a safety risk, a `FATAL ERROR` message should be immediately replied to with a `PANIC` message from the brain

 The payload contains 1 byte